jgeumlek/WiimoteGlue/README.md

 By separating them, the gamepads are automagically picked up as gamepads, the fake keyboard/mouse is picked up as a keyboard/mouse, and not much extra work is needed.
 (When the absolute/relative issue is fixed, it'll be no extra work at all!)

+The evdev autodetection is pretty nice; let's let it do the work, even if we need to jump through a couple hoops to give it the right nudges.

+Theoretically WiimoteGlue could keep track of virtual device outputs on a per-button basis rather than per-device, but that seems like a lot of extra complexity for little gain.
+If you have a valid use case for a single wiimote having both gamepad buttons and keyboard keys on it, it'll be considered.

+Maybe make it so mapping a button automagically switches that mode to prefer the keyboard or gamepad device might be work out well?

 ###Why not have WiimoteGlue talk to X directly to emulate the mouse when needed?